Kotter's 8-Step Change Model

 What Is It?

-Kotter's 8-Step Change Model, introduced in his 1996 book "Leading Change," addresses why 70% of organizational change efforts fail.
+Kotter's 8-Step Change Model, introduced in his 1996 book "Leading Change," sets out why large-scale transformation efforts stall.
 Based on extensive research, John Kotter identified eight critical steps and the common errors that derail transformation.

 The eight steps fall into three phases: Create Climate for Change (Steps 1-3: Urgency, Coalition, Vision), Engage and Enable (Steps 4-6: Communicate, Remove Obstacles, Short-term Wins), and Implement and Sustain (Steps 7-8: Consolidate, Anchor).